 Gevrey Chamberin ‘En Champs’

 These are hillside vineyards under the Premier Cru.
-Since this vineyard is in Brochon and not Gevrey Chambertin proper, this vineyard is not considered Premier Cru, but otherwise would be.
-The grapes are fermented whole cluster and aged 18 months on fine lees in oak barrels (50% new, 50% 1-year-old barrels) from Allier and Vosges.
+Since this vineyard is in Brochon and not in Gevrey Chambertin proper, this vineyard is not considered Premier Cru, but otherwise would be.
+40% of the grapes are fermented whole cluster and aged 18 months on fine lees in oak barrels (50% new, 50% 1-year-old barrels) from Allier and Vosges.